h2gb/h2gb/PLANNING.md

 * .tar.gz - Nested container inside compression
 * .exe - A container format with a bunch of different sub-formats

-# Questions

-* What about pointers?
-If variable A points to an integer at address B, do we define that somehow?

 # Goals

 We will: